A Feynman--Kac representation of a non-conservative and path-dependent nonlinear reaction-diffusion-advection system: Appendix

-So \eqref{eq:stability1} is proven.
 This result implies that the application is continuous with respect to $(m,y)$ uniformly with respect to time.
-Therefore, it remains to show that the map $t\mapsto u^m(t,y)$ is continuous for fixed $(m,y)\in\mathcal{P}\left(\mathcal{C}\right)\times\mathbb{R}$.
-Thanks to Lemma \ref{Lemma:Lambda}, and Lemma \ref{Lemma:V_continuity}, the second statement of the proposition can be proved using the same arguments as in Proposition 3.2 in \cite{2016_Russo}.
+Therefore, it remains to show that the map $t\mapsto u^m_K(t,y)$ is continuous for fixed $(m,y)\in\mathcal{P}\left(C \right)\times\mathbb{R}$.
+By Lemma \ref{Lemma:Lambda} and Lemma \ref{Lemma:V_continuity}, the second statement of the proposition can be proved using the same arguments as in \cite[Proposition 3.2]{2016_Russo}.